retrocomputacion/retrobbs/readme.md

 |:---:|:---
 | `entryZpath` | Path to the program files, default is '/programs'
 | `entryZsave` | Set to `True` to allow saving the files to disk.
 | `entryZext` | Optional comma separated list of file extensions to display.
-If ommited the file extensions will be shown on the file browser.
+If omitted the file extensions will be shown on the file browser.

 ### Function IMAGEGALLERY:
 Display the list of images in a directory, the user-selected file will be transferred and displayed.